 Manuscript Specifications and Format

 Cover letter: Please submit a cover letter with your manuscript, briefly stating why your manuscript is appropriate for Ecological Restoration.
-In your cover letter, please also list 3-5 potential reviewers for your manuscript.
+The cover letter must also state that the material has not been previously published, and has not been submitted elsewhere and will not be until a final decision has been reached by the editor.
+In your cover letter, suggest 3-5 potential reviewers for your manuscript.

-• Manuscripts should be in English, Times New Roman, 12 point font.
+• Manuscripts must be in English, Times New Roman, 12 point font.

-• Manuscripts should be double spaced with one-inch margins.
+• Manuscripts must be double spaced with one-inch margins.

 • Please use only one space between sentences